3 Days in London Itinerary | The Perfect 72 Hours in London

 Known as London’s entertainment centre, Leicester Square is famous for hosting world film premieres.
 It is centrally located and features several restaurants, theatres, artists, and buzzing nightlife.

-So, if you’re visiting London with your kids or you’ve got a craving to satisfy that sweet tooth, you could visit M&M world, which is the largest sweet shop in the whole of Europe.
+So, if you’re visiting London with your kids or you’ve got a craving to satisfy that sweet tooth, you could visit M&M World, which is the largest sweet shop in the whole of Europe.

 Leicester Square is also home to the largest LEGO store in the world.